Nov 22, 2024

 by Nadia El-Yaouti | Nov 11, 2021

-woman holding cellphone on facebook app Photo Source: Adobe Stock Image
+A hand holding a smartphone displaying the Facebook logo on the screen.
+Photo Source: Adobe Stock Image

 On Tuesday, Facebook, now rebranded as Meta, announced that it would be shutting down its facial recognition program.
 The program has over one million individual facial recognition templates that it plans to delete.